Camping Showdown: Steeped Coffee vs The Bripe Coffee Pipe

 The Steeped Coffee was good.
 Not great.
 It was a solid blend that exceeded my expectations of what to expect from a pre-ground bagged coffee.
 If I were away from my kitchen, it would be good enough for my needs.
 I preferred the California Blend, which is a medium roast over the Odyssey Blend, which is a dark roast.

-If space was a premium, Steeped Coffee would be an excellent option.
+If space were a premium, Steeped Coffee would be an excellent option.
 I could see having a few of these in the car for a long road trip or when visiting family.

 In the battle between Steeped Coffee and The Bripe, the clear winner is Steeped Coffee.